OsioLabs/emphandbook/02welcome/06getting_started.md

 Type | Resource | Style
 ---|---|---
 Email | Gmail | We use email to codify group decisions, send meeting summaries, and send our individual and project updates.
-Online Meetings | Google Hangouts and Skype| Used regularly for internal team discussions and one-on-one syncs.
+Online Meetings | Google Meet and Zoom| Used regularly for internal team discussions and one-on-one syncs.
 Also great for screen sharing.
 Group Chat | Slack | Usually passive, except when directly reaching out to a teammate.
 Also used as the virtual "water cooler."

 ### Email